conduktor/conduktor-docs/docs/guide/reference/console-reference.md

 **Partner Zone checks:**

-- `spec.displayName` is Mandatory
+- `spec.displayName` is mandatory.
-- `spec.description`, `spec.url` and `spec.partner` are **optional** context informations.
+- `spec.description`, `spec.url` and `spec.partner` (optional), useful for context information.
-- `spec.cluster` must be a valid Console cluster technical id **with the Provider** configured as `Gateway`.
+- `spec.cluster` has to be a valid Console cluster technical ID with the **Provider configured as *Gateway***.
-- `spec.serviceAccount` must be a Local Gateway Service Account.
-It doesn't need to exist before creating the Partner Zone.
-The service account will be created automatically.
+- `spec.serviceAccount` has to be a local Gateway service account.
+It doesn't need to exist before creating the Partner Zone, the service account will be created automatically.
-- `topics[].name` is the name of the topic as it should appear to your partner.
+- `topics[].name` is the name of the topic as it should appear to your external partner.
 This can be different from `backingTopic`.
-- `topics[].backingTopic` is the internal name of the topic that you want to share with your partner.
+- `topics[].backingTopic` is the internal name of the topic that you want to share.
-- `topics[].permission` must be set to either `READ` or `WRITE` (which additionally grants `READ`).
+- `topics[].permission` has to be set to either `READ` or `WRITE` (which includes `READ`).
-- `trafficControlPolicies.maxProduceRate` is **optional**.
-Sets the maximum rate (in bytes/s) at which the partner can produce messages to the topics per Gateway node.
+- `trafficControlPolicies.maxProduceRate` (optional), sets the maximum rate (in bytes/s) at which the partner can produce messages to the topics per Gateway node.
-- `trafficControlPolicies.maxConsumeRate` is **optional**.
-Sets the maximum rate (in bytes/s) at which the partner can consume messages from the topics per Gateway node.
+- `trafficControlPolicies.maxConsumeRate` (optional), sets the maximum rate (in bytes/s) at which the partner can consume messages from the topics per Gateway node.
-- `trafficControlPolicies.limitCommitOffset` is **optional**.
-Sets the maximum number of commits requests (in requests/minute) that the partner can make per Gateway node.
+- `trafficControlPolicies.limitCommitOffset` (optional), sets the maximum number of commit requests (in requests/minute) that the partner can make per Gateway node.

-**Side effect in Console and Kafka:**
+**Side effects in Console and Kafka:**

-Upon creation or update, the following fields will be available:
+Once created or updated, the following fields will be made available:

-- `metadata.updatedAt` field will be made available by consecutive get from the CLI/API.
+- `metadata.updatedAt` (by consecutive *get* from the CLI/API).
-- `metadata.status` field will be made available by consecutive get from the CLI/API.
+- `metadata.status` (by consecutive *get* from the CLI/API.)
 Possible values are `PENDING`, `READY` or `FAILED`.
-- `metadata.failedReason` field will be populated in case of `FAILED` status.
+- `metadata.failedReason` will be populated in case of `FAILED` status.
-- The service account will be created if it doesn't exist and will be granted the permissions as declared in `spec.topics`
+- The service account will be created if it doesn't exist and will be granted the permissions as declared in `spec.topics`.
 - The traffic control policies will be applied to the service account.

 ## HTTP security properties

-HTTP security properties are used in KafkaCluster ([Schema Registry](#confluent-or-confluent-like-registry)), [KafkaConnect](#kafkaconnectcluster), [KsqlDBCluster](#ksqldbcluster).
+HTTP security properties are used in KafkaCluster ([schema registry](#confluent-or-confluent-like-registry)), [KafkaConnect](#kafkaconnectcluster) and [KsqlDBCluster](#ksqldbcluster).

 ### Basic authentication